websense/SoftwareSkillsModules/docs/cybersecurity.md

 ### Class Agenda
 1. Computer Security: Confidentiality + Integrity + Availability
-2. Data Privacy: Risks
-3. Professional Responsibility: ACS Code of Conduct and the Legal Responsibilities
-4. Risk Management and its application in your projects
+2. Threat Analysis: STRIDE model
+3. Applying STRIDE for your project

 ### Class Activity

-You will be given a case study scenario for a software project.
+In this class you will review the preliminary threat analysis you performed for your  software project in Deliverable 1.
-Groups will assess the risks and responsibilities in this case.
+Groups will assess the threats using the STRIDE model.
 Feedback and discussion in class.